Submissions are now closed.

 Acceptances will be sent in April 2023.

 Willamette Writers invites you to submit to our two programs, the Timberline Review and Kay Snow Awards.
-The theme this year is DREAM.
-New this year, if you submit to the Timberline Review, your piece is automatically entered into the Kay Snow Awards!
+The theme in 2022 was DREAM.
 As always, Willamette Writers members may submit to the Timberline Review free of charge.

 We are seeking work in the following categories: